officialrajdeepsingh/awesome-nextjs/README.md

 - [MUI Icons](https://mui.com/material-ui/material-icons/) - Material icons are ready to use with React, officially designed and maintained by the MUI team.
 - [Icon Buddy](https://iconbuddy.app/) - Icon Buddy comes for downloads, customizations, edits, and personalized.
 Icon Buddy has over 180k open-source icons.
 - [Flowbite Icon](https://flowbite.com/icons/) - Flowbite Icons is a 487+ free and open-source SVG icon library. it is compatible with Flowbite and Tailwind CSS based on solid and outline styles with React (JSX) and Figma support.
-- [Hero Icons](https://heroicons.com/) - Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS.
+- [Hero Icons](https://heroicons.com/) - Beautiful hand-crafted SVG icons by the makers of Tailwind CSS.
 - [Lucide](https://lucide.dev/) - Beautiful & consistent icons Made by the community.
 - [Eva Icons](https://akveo.github.io/eva-icons) - Eva Icons is a pack of over 480 beautifully crafted Open Source icons for common use.
 - [Icon Monstr](https://iconmonstr.com/) - Icon Monstr is a free, monstrously big, and continuously growing icon library.